Language of Instruction: English

 - Information Systems Manager

-60 ECTS (including 12 ECTS in elective courses)
+- Free-elective Component: General Module - 60 ECTS (including 12 ECTS electives);